 Haarlem is a beautiful Dutch city that is quintessentially Dutch.
 There’s nothing like sipping on a fresh mint tea as you sit out on Grote Markt admiring the St. Bavokerk.
+It’s a really charming city to explore on foot.
+For science geeks, I recommend Teylers Museum to understand the history of science.
 You can also take a relaxing ride along Haarlem’s canals prior to stopping off at Jopen, a brewery within a former church.
 Click for my guide to Haarlem.

 One day in Utrecht

 Utrecht is one of those cities that leaves an impression on you.
 This stunning university city has two story canals that you can stroll upon as well as a stunning church tower (all that’s left of the grand cathedral that once stood there).
 Utrecht is famous in the Netherlands for its foodie culture and you will not be disappointed after you spend a day exploring this historic Dutch city.
 Click for my guide to Utrecht and things to do in Utrecht off the beaten path.